 The most important action to achieve deceleration from a speed at which the engines are still producing forward motion is to select all thrust/power levers to the ground idle position promptly, and if available, continue the action through to the selection of reverse thrust or reverse propeller pitch.
 This is the first action to begin deceleration and must especially be achieved without delay when a high speed rejected take off is initiated.
 Thrust reversers and reverse propeller pitch are most effective at high speeds.
 Selection at these relatively high speeds must be symmetrical because otherwise, directional control may be prejudiced.
-Once the aircraft groundspeed has reduced sufficiently, thrust/power levers should be returned to the ground idle position to prevent ingestion of any Foreign Object Debris which could be present, with reversers stowed once at taxi speed.
+Once the aircraft groundspeed has reduced sufficiently, thrust/power levers should be returned to the ground idle position to prevent ingestion of any FOD which could be present, with reversers stowed once at taxi speed.

 To be effective, braking action at any speed depends upon sufficient friction existing between the tyres and the runway surface achieved through freely rotating wheels.

 - Achieving the maximum possible weight on braked landing gear assemblies

 - The tyre inflation pressure